stpierre/crashes/README.rst

   private driveway or, in extreme situations, a car that jumps the curb.
-* ``road`` (**R**): Crash happened while a person on a bicycle was riding on the road, including in intersections.
+* ``road`` (**R**): Crash happened while a person on a bicycle was riding on the road, excluding intersections.
+* ``intersection`` (**I**): Crash happened while a person on a bicycle was riding through an intersection on the road, not using a crosswalk.
 * ``elsewhere`` (**E**): Crash happened elsewhere.
 This also includes crashes that happened on the road, but where the cyclist was not riding on the road as such.
 (E.g., the cyclist was crossing the